 Advertised Summary Job Description: Triage routine and non-routine patient specimens including sorting and organizing specimen containers.
+File, track, retrieve, and transport items including but not limited to: slides, blocks, requisitions, reports and specimens throughout the medical center.
 Perform patient registration, computer accessioning/data entry into laboratory information system, assigning case numbers, sorting by case type and labeling of patient specimen containers.
 Verifying and correcting related data into lab information system.
 Troubleshooting and obtaining missing and incorrect specimen data and patient demographic information.
 Maintaining detailed records and logs of specimen deficiencies and resolutions.
 Answering telephones, light typing, photocopying, sorting mail.
 Retrieving information from laboratory computer system.
 Performing other related duties pertaining to the proper functioning of the laboratory.

 General Minimum Qualifications: Requires two years of college or completion of a medical assistant program or equivalent, plus a minimum of one year related experience.

 Additional Specific Minimum Qualifications: Ability to work independently and accurately a must due to the nature of the work and consequences of incorrect data entry.
 Excellent communication skills a must.
 Medical terminology is required.
 Must be willing to work evenings.

 Preferred Qualifications: Knowledge of Copath, Word, and Excel preferred.

 Knowledge of billing fee codes (CPT) and ICD codes preferred.

 Typing 30-35 wpm preferred.